Muntaser-Abukhadijah/bisan/README.md

 * Add pagination to the articals page. [:Done]
 * Add internationalization support [:Done]

+## 27/Aug/2025
+* Search in Articals page using meilisearch [:Done]

 ## ToDo
 1. Update articals card to
     1.1 When clicking on tag it should link to page shows all articas with such tag/catigrory.
     1.2 When clicking on author it should link to page shows all articas with such author.
 2. Search in Articals page.
 3. Update the pagination style.
 4. Add langauge support.
+(I think translation support)
 5. Lokalise—a platform that simplifies managing and editing localization files.
 Let’s walk through the setup.
 6. Add RTL.
+7. Deploy to Render